javieracrich/qu-word-finder/readme.md

-## These are the benchmarks results for a 5x5 matrix.
+## These are the benchmarks for a 5x5 matrix.

 | Method        | Mean     | Error     | StdDev    | Ratio | Allocated | Alloc Ratio |
 |-------------- |---------:|----------:|----------:|------:|----------:|------------:|
 | Find          | 3.490 us | 0.0626 us | 0.0555 us |  1.00 |   5.59 KB |        1.00 |
 | FindOptimized | 1.178 us | 0.0234 us | 0.0219 us |  0.34 |   3.54 KB |        0.63 |

-## These are the benchmarks results for a 64x64 matrix.
+## These are the benchmarks for a 64x64 matrix.

 | Method        | Mean      | Error    | StdDev   | Ratio | Allocated  | Alloc Ratio |
 |-------------- |----------:|---------:|---------:|------:|-----------:|------------:|